micheleberardi/mysql_dump.py/Readme.md

 # Project Title

-Script to dump Mysql Database
+Simple Script to do dump on mysql

 ### Prerequisites
 ```